ros2/ros2_documentation/source/Installation/Dashing/Windows-Install-Binary.rst

    https://visualstudio.microsoft.com/downloads/

 Make sure that the Visual C++ features are installed.

 An easy way to make sure they're installed is to select the ``Desktop development with C++`` workflow during the install.

    .. image:: https://i.imgur.com/2h0IxCk.png

+Make sure that no C++ CMake tools are installed by unselecting them in the list of components to be installed.

 Install additional DDS implementations (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^